Stellacore/peridetic/README.md

 values are propagated through computations based on the properties and characteristics of local compiler, libraries and hardware.

-If an handling of questionable data values is important, then consider wrapping the transforms functions inside a data qualification/validity test along the lines of:
+If handling of questionable data values is important, then consider wrapping the transforms functions inside a data qualification/validity test along the lines of: